zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/preliminary_study/prompting_techniques_experiment/README.md

 ![tn_fn_results](pts_tn_fn_over_thresholds.png)

 The results indicate that 3-Shot CoT achieves the best performance, reaching a TN-FN ratio of approximately 1.86.
 Moreover, as shown in the provided [evaluation notebook](evaluation.ipynb), 3-Shot CoT prompting produces a total of 7,969,063 prompt token, whereas 5-Shot CoT prompting produces a total of 12,289,222 prompt tokens.
-The computational cost of 3-Shot CoT is lower than that of 5-Shot CoT (~4,320,000 less prompt tokens), further reinforcing our decision that 3-Shot CoT is the optimal choice for our use case.
+The computational cost of 3-Shot CoT is approximatly 35% lower than that of 5-Shot CoT (~4,320,000 less prompt tokens), further reinforcing our decision that 3-Shot CoT is the optimal choice for our use case.

 Additionally, the [notebook](evaluation.ipynb) demonstrates that SC, which involves repeating the experiment multiple times and selecting the most consistent answer, further improves overall performance.